 On behalf of contact lens wearers, I had one final question for my Vancouver-based optometrist, Dr. Janey Yee.
 I do not wear contacts myself.
 I’ve given birth, considered the challenge of walking on coals, and did successfully certify as a scuba diver.
 Putting a little disc into my eye area, myself?
 Can’t.
 Here’s what I found out for you though.

-Dr. Yee, are there special precautions for contact lens wearers in these COVID?
+Dr. Yee, are there special precautions for contact lens wearers in these COVID care times?
 Any advice for all of us with prescriptive eyewear?

 With the COVID-19 pandemic, contact lens wearers must be more diligent with respect to hand hygiene and handling their contact lenses.
 Failure to do so increases the risk of conjunctivitis infection in the eyes.